Kucoin/kucoin-api-docs/source/localizable/index.html.md

 | 3988.49 | 100  | Buy  |
 | 3988.48 | 10  | Buy  |

-In the beginning, the sequence of your local order book is **16**.
-Discard the feed data of sequence below or equal to **16**, apply playback with sequence **[17,18]** to update the snapshot of the local order book.
-Now the sequence of your local order book is **18** and your local order book is up-to-date.
+In the beginning, the sequence of the order book is 16.
+Discard the feed data of sequence that is below or equals to 16, and apply playback the sequence [17,18] to update the snapshot of the order book.
+Now the sequence of your order book is 18 and your local order book is up-to-date.

 **Diff:**